 Tsuchiyu Onsenkyo, the birthplace of Tsuchiyu Kokeshi dolls

-Tsuchiyu Onsen is located in Fukushima City, Fukushima Prefecture, along National Route 115, which connects Fukushima City and Inawashiro Town, a road formerly known as the Aizu Kaido (Tsuchyu Kaido).It is a hot spring resort with a history of over 1,400 years, and also served as a post town.
+Tsuchiyu Onsenkyois located in Fukushima City, Fukushima Prefecture, along National Route 115, which connects Fukushima City and Inawashiro Town.
+This old highway, formerly known as the Aizu Highway (Tsuchiyu Highway), has a history of over 1400 years as a hot spring resort that also served as a post town.

 The name "Tsuchyu" comes from the legend of the hot springs that were discovered here.
 Long ago, when Oanamuchi-no-Mikoto poked the bank of the Arakawa River with his spear, hot water gushed forth, giving the hot spring the name "Tsukiyu," and it is said that this "Tsukiyu" (thrust bath) evolved into "Tsuchiyu."